SomeoneElseOSM/designation-style/README.md

 designation-style
 =================

+NOTE - this was created at the time when the "standard" osm.org style displayes "highway=footway" and "highway=path" differently, as an illustration of how to make simple changes to data with lua (and create a useful map).
+In the current "standard" style "footway" and "path" are displayed identically, so to use this lua style now it would either need to be used with an older "standard" style, or modification (perhaps to use "cycleway" instead of "path").
+The ideas from here were further developed in https://github.com/SomeoneElseOSM/SomeoneElse-style and https://github.com/SomeoneElseOSM/openstreetmap-carto-AJT , which together show designated "public footpaths" etc., as well as other things too.

 This is an osm2pgsql "style.lua" that causes the "standard" OSM map style to render England/Wales access "designations" in preference to highway or tracktype.

 The "standard" stylesheet contains rules for different sorts of tracks (tracktype=grade1 - grade4), but doesn't contain rules for English/Welsh rights of way designations ("public_footpath" etc.).